anu-bdsi/workshop-intro-to-linux-aug-2023/README.md

 # Introduction to Linux - Aug 2023

-This GitHub page contains information and course materials for the short Linux training course that is hosted by the Biological Data Science Institute and Research School of Biology.
+This GitHub page contains course materials for the short Linux training course hosted by the Biological Data Science Institute and Research School of Biology.

 # Date & Time